Halloween 2016 at Walt Disney World

 DISNEY WORLD’S SPECIAL HALLOWEEN PARTY

 This celebration is called “Mickey’s Not-So-Scary Halloween Party,” or “MNSSHP” for short.

 At the party, many of the Magic Kingdom’s rides are open, and trick or treating, special events, and different parades and fireworks are offered.

-The official Disney World page for this event can be found here.
+The official Disney World page and prices for this event can be found here.

-Click the image below for the 2013 map and offerings.
+Click the image below for the 2015 offerings.

-MORE ON MICKEY’S NOT-SO-SCARY HALLOWEEN PARTY in 2014
+MORE ON MICKEY’S NOT-SO-SCARY HALLOWEEN PARTY IN 2016

 - The special party ticket does not allow you to enjoy the rides and attractions of the Magic Kingdom before the Party starts–you need a regular ticket for that (but typically you can get in as early as 4p, even though the ticket will say 7p.)